This fitness guide includes information on:

 - The fastest way to progress in your exercise

-- Keep fitness fun.
 You’re certain to have some serious goals in your fitness program – such as losing weight, toning up, or getting fit for a specific event that you are aiming to compete in.
 Goals are excellent focus points, of course – but alongside your goals it is important to retain the ‘fun’ element of your training.
 Make sure that every session is enjoyable as well as target-orientated, as this way you will get more out of your training and progress faster because you are enjoying the process.

-- Get a sports massage.
 One of the most underrated training tools available in your fitness toolbox is a sports massage.
 The cumulative effects of training cause tiny, microscopic tears in your muscles that can result in soreness at best and be a precursor to strains and pulls at worst.
 However, taking the time out for a regular sports massage will help to repair any exercise-induced damage and make you far less likely to suffer injuries – meaning that you can continue to train and progress unhindered.

-- Over-train.
 Over-training can take many forms – from trying to do too much in each session to completing too many sessions.
-Symptoms of over-training include lack of motivation; a decline in performance; continual fatigue; susceptibility to illness and infection; difficulty in sleeping; and general irritability.
+Symptoms of overtraining include lack of motivation; a decline in performance; continual fatigue; susceptibility to illness and infection; difficulty in sleeping; and general irritability.
 Over-training can be difficult to spot and often the reaction is to try to train harder, which can further exacerbate the problem.
 A reduced training load is the best solution until the body has recovered sufficiently to allow harder sessions.

-- Focus on a single form of training.
 For a correctly balanced exercise program, your training should include a combination of flexibility, resistance, core, coordination and cardiovascular exercises.
 By keeping your program balanced, you will build all-round strength – which will help you to progress faster than if you focus all your training on a single discipline such as resistance training.

-- Neglect rest.
 Rest is the most important component of any training program, because it’s only when your body is at rest that it can adapt to the stress of training and rebuild itself properly.
 Look to have at least one ‘no exercise’ day each week so that your body and mind will be re-invigorated for subsequent training sessions.
 Miss out on rest and you can become ill, get injured and progress more slowly.

-- Omit stretching.
 Flexibility exercises need only take a few minutes at the end of your workout, and are your best insurance policy against injury by helping you to maintain your full range of movement.
 If you skip flexibility training, your mobility will decrease over time and your injury risk will increase.
 A flexible body is far less injury-prone and will be more efficient in every movement.

 There is considerable statistical evidence to show that if you train correctly, you can continue to reap the benefits from your training in every decade of your life – so what better incentive is there to make sure you always ‘train smart’?